Samelazy/Samelazy/README.md

 I am self-taught :man_technologist:, I have been studying web development for more than a year, it was my hobby, but now it is no less than a part of me.

-I like to solve complex tasks, immerse myself in the process and try to aviod ready-made solutions in favor of an individual approach.
+:mortar_board: I like to solve complex tasks, immerse myself in the process and try to aviod ready-made solutions in favor of an individual approach.

 For me, each task is individual

 ---